netdata/netdata/docs/anonymous-statistics.md

 -   Prevents the daemon from executing the anonymous statistics script.
 -   Forces the anonymous statistics script to exit immediately.
--   Stops the PostHog Javascript snippet, which remains on the dashboard, from firing and sending any data to the Netdata PostHog.
+-   Stops the PostHog JavaScript snippet, which remains on the dashboard, from firing and sending any data to the Netdata PostHog.

 ## Migration from Google Analytics and Google Tag Manager.